Our staff is built to teach each student individually, to develop the skills they need to thrive in mathematics, and to foster a love of learning.

 Ethan Haitsuka is a current Senior at Alameda High School.
 He was placed in an accelerated math program since the 7th grade and is currently enrolled in AP Calculus AB.
 Outside of school, Ethan plays games with his friends and creates content for his YouTube channel (as well as doing his Calculus homework).

-Turner is a junior at Alameda High School.
+Turner is a student at Alameda High School.
 His favorite classes include Pre-Calculus and Physics.
 Math has always been his favorite subject ever since he learned how to utilize it to beat his friends at Magic The Gathering.
 He enjoys teaching math because he likes enabling students to use math throughout their lives the same way he does.
 Before joining Mathnasium, he received tutoring, which is what motivated him to work in that field.
 He hopes to major in physics.
 His activities include reading, building, and graphic design.

 Iman has a degree in Computer Science from San Jose State University.
 While pursuing her education, she developed an appreciation for math, especially during the calculus series.
 Throughout her schooling, she took up many volunteer opportunities tutoring children in math and coding.
 In her free time she enjoys playing video games, cooking, yoga, and spending time with friends and family.